Nature Boy: Usage in films

 Miles Davis' recording of "Nature Boy" was used in the film The Talented Mr. Ripley (1999).
-In the book Music, Movies, Meanings, and Markets: Cinemajazzamatazz, author Morris Holbrook described the song as a "nondiegetic performance", exemplifying the plot development and sexual tension in the scene featuring Matt Damon and Jude Law playing chess, naked, and later in a bathtub scene.
+In the book Music, Movies, Meanings, and Markets: Cinemajazzamatazz, author Morris Holbrook described the song as a "nondiegetic performance", exemplifying the plot development and sexual tension in the scene featuring Tom Ripley (Matt Damon) and Dickie Greenleaf (Jude Law) playing chess, naked, and later in a bathtub scene.
 The song is performed at a jazz club in the film Angel Eyes, (2001).
 A version recorded by Jon Hassell on trumpet and Ronu Majumdar on flute is featured on the soundtrack.
 The writing of "Nature Boy" was the theme of a 2000 Canadian TV film of the same title, directed by Kari Skogland.
 Callum Keith Rennie played ahbez, writing the song for Cole, played by Terence Carson, after falling in love with a woman named Anna Jacobs, portrayed by Tanya Allen.

 The song was a central theme in Luhrmann's Moulin Rouge!
 "Nature Boy" was initially arranged as a techno song with singer David Bowie's vocals, before being sent to the group Massive Attack, whose remix was used in the film's closing credits.
-Bowie described the rendition as "slinky and mysterious", adding that Robert "3D" Del Naja from the group had "put together a riveting piece of work," and that Bowie was "totally pleased with the end result."
+Bowie described the rendition as "slinky and mysterious", adding that Robert "3D" Del Naja from the group had "put together a riveting piece of work", and that Bowie was "totally pleased with the end result".
 Both Bowie's version and Massive Attack's remix appeared on the soundtrack.
 The version used in Moulin Rouge! was sung by John Leguizamo, as Henri de Toulouse-Lautrec, during the introductory scenes, as well as by Ewan McGregor's character, Christian.
 Some of the film's premise was based on the lyrics, in particular the opening lines.
 The closing lyric, "The greatest thing you'll ever learn is just to love and be loved in return" is used throughout the film.
 While reviewing Moulin Rouge!, Erickson noted that "[by] itself, ['Nature Boy'] redeems the wonderful idea behind Luhrmann's flawed but often wonderful movie."

-The song was performed by Rodrigo Santoro in the film Heleno (2012), during the radio interview when he asks if he could sing a song for his wife and son.
+The song was performed by Heleno de Freitas (Rodrigo Santoro) in the film Heleno (2012), during a radio interview scene where he asks if he could sing a song for his wife and son.
 Cole's version was again played at the start of Mike Tyson's one-man show, Mike Tyson: Undisputed Truth, directed by Spike Lee that aired on HBO.
 On December 25, 2016, 20th Century Fox released a teaser trailer for the British-American science-fiction horror film, Alien: Covenant, using a cover of "Nature Boy" by singer Aurora, as the background score.
-It was also used during the title credits of Netflix’s ‘The Andy Warhol Diaries’.
+It was also used during the title credits of Netflix's The Andy Warhol Diaries.